gabrielbull/php-ups-api/README.md

 <a name="simple-addressvalidation-class"></a>
 ## Simple Address Validation Class

-The Address Validation Class allow you to validate less extensive as the previous class, but it's supported in more countries.
+The Simple Address Validation Class allow you to validate less extensive as the previous class.
 It returns a quality score of the supplied address and provides alternatives.

 Note: UPS has two Address Validations.
-This is supported in more countries, but offers less functionality.
+This is the Simple option.

-Not all countries are supported, see UPS documentation.
+Currently only US & Puerto Rico are supported.

 <a name="simple-addressvalidation-class-example"></a>
 ### Example